defold/defold.github.io/manuals/ios.md

 * Making calls over secure channels (i.e. HTTPS and SSL)
 * Copyright protection of Lua code (to prevent duplication)

-These uses of encyption in the Defold engine are exempt from export compliance document requirements under United States and European Union law.
+These uses of encryption in the Defold engine are exempt from export compliance document requirements under United States and European Union law.
 Most Defold projects will remain exempt, but the addition of other cryptographic methods may change this status.
-It is your responsiblity to ensure that your project meets the requirements of these laws and the App Store's rules.
+It is your responsibility to ensure that your project meets the requirements of these laws and the App Store's rules.
 See Apple's [Export Compliance Overview](https://help.apple.com/app-store-connect/#/dev88f5c7bf9) for more information.

-If you believe your project is exempt, set the [ITSAppUsesNonExemptEncryption](https://developer.apple.com/documentation/bundleresources/information-property-list/itsappusesnonexemptencryption) key to `False` in the project's `Info.plist` see [Application Manifests](/manuals/extensions-manifest-merge-tool) for more details.
+If you believe your project is exempt, set the [`ITSAppUsesNonExemptEncryption`](https://developer.apple.com/documentation/bundleresources/information-property-list/itsappusesnonexemptencryption) key to `False` in the project's `Info.plist` see [Application Manifests](/manuals/extensions-manifest-merge-tool) for more details.

 ## FAQ
 {% include shared/en/ios-faq.md %}